How it Works

 Gasification

-Our RiPR technology is – at its heart – very simple.
+Our Rising Pressure Reformer (RiPR) technology is – at its heart – very simple.
 It turns biogenic material into hydrogen through supercritical water gasification (SCWG).

 Biogenic material is anything generated by living organisms.
 This includes things like plant matter but also hydrocarbons such as plastics.